Skip to main content

 Level 1: Automation (Today)

 Signals are detected, enriched, and transmitted automatically.
-The salesperson writes the message and chooses the channel.
-This is how Rodz works today: 350+ scrapers, 250+ sources, 108 signals, 222 configurations, Balance scoring.
+The salesperson writes the message and picks the channel.
+This is how Rodz works today: 350+ scrapers across 250+ sources, 108 distinct real-time intent signals, 222 configurations, and Balance scoring.
+A signal older than 48 hours decays back to cold-list efficacy, so the infrastructure runs continuously.

 Level 2: AI Assistance (In Progress)

-AI suggests personalized messages based on the signal.
-The salesperson validates, edits if needed, and sends.
-The AI learns from corrections to improve its suggestions.
-The salesperson retains control but saves time on writing.
+AI suggests a personalized message based on the signal.
+The salesperson reviews it, edits if needed, and sends.
+The AI learns from those corrections over time.
+The salesperson keeps control but spends less time on the blank-page problem.

 Level 3: Autonomous Agents (Near Future)

-AI agents connected via MCP to the Rodz infrastructure autonomously handle Tier 3 signals (weak signals, volume).
+AI agents connected via MCP to the Rodz infrastructure handle Tier 3 signals autonomously.
+These are weaker signals, high volume, lower individual conversion rate.
 The agent detects the signal, enriches the contact, writes and sends the message, then analyzes the response.

 The Challenges of AI in Prospecting